FAQs

 What about public transport?

 Trains operate to Matlock Bath from Derby, Nottingham and Matlock along the Derwent Valley Line every hour Monday to Saturday and, on Sundays, every two hours in the morning and every hour from early afternoon until late evening.
 If you travel to Matlock Bath by train, show your train ticket at the Derwent Gardens entrance and SAVE £1.50 on admission to the Illuminations on the night.
-The train service is operated by East Midlands Railways, and tickets cost £1.13 from Matlock, £5.80 from Belper, £7.50 from Derby and £11.80 from Nottingham.
+The train service is operated by East Midlands Railways.
 Children aged 5-15 travel at half the adult fare.
 View Nottingham to Matlock timetable on the East Midlands Railway website.

 Bus services to Matlock Bath: The 6.1 operates hourly throughout the day including late evening services on Saturdays between Derby, Belper, Wirksworth, Matlock Bath, Matlock and Bakewell offering opportunities to travel by bus after the firework displays.
 Find details of all the local bus services to Matlock Bath.